MWATelescope/mwa_hyperbeam/README.md

 This will automatically compile the HDF5 source code and "bake" it into the `hyperbeam` products, meaning that HDF5 is not needed as a system dependency.
 `CMake` version 3.10 or higher is needed to build the HDF5 source.

+Similarly, `hyperbeam` requires `ERFA`.
+This can also be compiled automatically with a feature flag:

+    cargo build --release --features=erfa-static

+This can be combined with other features:

+    cargo build --release --features=hdf5-static,erfa-static

+To compile all C libraries statically:

+    cargo build --release --features=all-static

 #### Python
 To install `hyperbeam` to your currently-in-use virtualenv or conda environment,